purview-dev/purview-telemetry-sourcegenerator/README.md

 This is called a **multi-target interface** because it generates more than one output type: **Activities, Logging, and Metrics**.

+> [!TIP]
-When generating a single target, the generator will automatically infer the necessary attributes.
+> When generating a single target, the generator will automatically infer the necessary attributes.
 More information about multi-targeting can be found in [here](https://github.com/purview-dev/purview-telemetry-sourcegenerator/wiki/Multi-Targeting).

 ```csharp
 using Purview.Telemetry.Activities;